isabella232/search-promote.en-1/help/c-about-design-menu/c-about-banners.md

       See [Pushing stage settings live](../c-about-staging.md#task_44306783B4C0408AAA58B471DAF2D9A4).

-## Adding a banner using Adobe Scene7 {#task_AD1E0C00A9E04B1FA819EB93288786B3}
+## Adding a banner using Adobe Dynamic Media Classic {#task_AD1E0C00A9E04B1FA819EB93288786B3}

 You can use [!DNL Banners] to manage the banner ads on your website.
-When you add a banner using Adobe Scene7, you can choose from any digital asset that you have uploaded to the Scene7 Publishing System.
+When you add a banner using Adobe Dynamic Media Classic, you can choose from any digital asset that you have uploaded to the Scene7 Publishing System.

 <!--